VlGlL/Hungary-Used-Car-Price-Analysis/README.md

 - Price comparison across different regions

 ## Prerequisites
-List any libraries, tools, or frameworks that need to be installed to run your project, like:
+Libraries, tools, or frameworks that need to be installed to run the project:
 - Python
 - BeautifulSoup4
 - pandas